 In recapping my trip to Austin, I rounded up my favorite meals and detailed where I stayed.
-For part two, I’m featuring where to drink and what to do in the city!
+For part two, I’m featuring the best bars and what to do in the city.
 For reference, we were there for 2.5 days not including airport time.
 It was jacket weather for the entire trip, so we did not partake in any of the warm weather activities such as the Barton Springs Pool or kayaking on the Colorado River.

 For an afternoon cocktail: Central Standard is a part of the South Congress Hotel.
 Originally, we had planned to go to Cafe No Se (also in the hotel) for brunch but wasn’t able to (more on that here).
 When we checked out the area the next day, we found out that Cafe No Se didn’t have a bar at all despite a yummy cocktail list!
 Thus, we ended up at this beautiful marble and brass bar with aqua tiles and an oyster display.
 I ordered the House G&T, pictured below, that was surprisingly pink and so refreshing.
 It reminded me of Gigi’s G&T, which I also loved.
 It’s my kind of an afternoon cocktail!